 Most people know Jeff Moss as a composer/lyricist who wrote songs for Sesame Street and The Muppets Take Manhattan, which garnered him an Academy Award nomination.
 But he was also the head writer of Sesame Street from Seasons 2 through 5, creating or contributing to the creation of some of our favorite characters that live on to this very day, including one of Jim Henson’s signature Sesame characters, Guy Smiley.
 Like Jim Henson, Jeff Moss also passed at an unreasonably young age, being only 56 years old (if my math is correct).

-When I try to characterize Jeff Moss’ music, the first word that comes to mind is “soulful,” especially as compared to the chameleonic versatility of Joe Raposo and the parodic poignancy of Chris Cerf.
+When I try to characterize Jeff Moss’ music, the first word that comes to mind is “soulful,” especially as compared to the chameleonic virtuosity of Joe Raposo and the parodic poignancy of Chris Cerf.
 Even when Jeff Moss’ songs were lighthearted and upbeat, there was usually a deeper dimension to them, an edge of emotionality.
 Sometimes he even wrote specifically about emotions, as in the trilogy of songs he wrote for Little Jerry and the Monotones: “Mad,” “Sad,” and “Proud.“

 Jeff Moss wrote one of my favorite songs of all time, “I Don’t Want to Live on the Moon,” which was of course originally performed by Jim Henson as Ernie.
 All of Jeff Moss’ songs are special, but when Jim Henson performed his music, something really magical happened.